-As of December 31, 2021, our debt is comprised of the following amounts:
+As of December 31, 2022, our debt is comprised of the following amounts:

 Variable rate debt Fixed rate debt

-incipal mount Weighted avg interest rate Principal amount Weighted avg interest rate
+Principal Weighted avg amount interest rate dollar amounts i Principal amount n millions Weighted avg interest rate

-dollar amounts in millions

-Liberty SiriusXM Group \$ 875 2.2% \$ 12,252 3.5%
+Liberty SiriusXM Group \$ 1,455 6.2% \$ 11,626 3.6%

-Braves Group \$ 261 1.6% \$ 439 3.8%
+Braves Group \$ 114 6.4% \$ 432 3.8%

-Formula One Group \$ 832 3.5% \$ 2,525 4.9%
+Formula One Group \$ 355 7.1% \$ 2,635 3.6%

-Liberty's borrowings under margin loans, Sirius XM Holdings' borrowings under its credit facility, Formula 1's borrowings under its loan facility and Braves Holdings' borrowings under its operating credit facilities carry a variable interest rate based on LIBOR as a benchmark for establishing the rate of interest.
-LIBOR is the subject of national, international and other regulatory guidance and proposals for reform.
-In 2017, the United Kingdom's Financial Conduct Authority (the "FCA"), which regulates LIBOR, announced that it intends to phase out LIBOR.
+Liberty's borrowings under margin loans, Sirius XM Holdings' borrowings under its credit facility (except for the incremental term loan, which carries a variable interest rate based on the SOFR) and Braves Holdings' borrowings under its mixed-use credit facilities carry a variable interest rate based on LIBOR as a benchmark for establishing the rate of interest.
+In 2017, the U.K.'s Financial Conduct Authority (the "FCA"), which regulates LIBOR, announced that it intends to phase out LIBOR.
 On March 5, 2021, the FCA announced that all LIBOR settings will either cease to be provided by any administrator or no longer be representative: (a) immediately after December 31, 2021, in the case of the one week and two month U.S. dollar settings; and (b) immediately after June 30, 2023, in the case of the remaining U.S. dollar settings.
-The United States Federal Reserve has also advised banks to cease entering into new contracts that use USD LIBOR as a reference rate.
-The Alternative Reference Rate Committee, a committee convened by the Federal Reserve that includes major market participants, has identified the Secured Overnight Financing Rate, or SOFR, a new index calculated by short-term repurchase agreements, backed by Treasury securities, as its preferred alternative rate for LIBOR.
-At this time, it is not possible to predict how markets will respond to SOFR or other alternative reference rates as the transition away from the LIBOR benchmarks is anticipated in coming years.
-Accordingly, the outcome of these reforms is uncertain and any changes in the methods by which LIBOR is determined or regulatory activity related to LIBOR's phaseout could cause LIBOR to perform differently than in the past or cease to exist.
+The U.S. Federal Reserve has also advised banks to cease entering into new contracts that use USD LIBOR as a reference rate.
+The Alternative Reference Rate Committee, a committee convened by the Federal Reserve that includes major market participants, has identified the SOFR, a new index calculated by short-term repurchase agreements, backed by Treasury securities, as its preferred alternative rate for LIBOR.
+Accordingly, any changes in the methods by which LIBOR is determined or regulatory activity related to LIBOR's phaseout could cause LIBOR to perform differently than in the past or cease to exist.
 The consequences of these developments cannot be entirely predicted, but could include an increase in the cost of borrowings under the aforementioned debt instruments.
-In preparation for the expected phase out of LIBOR, and to the extent alternate reference rates were not included in existing debt agreements, Liberty, Sirius XM Holdings and Formula 1 expect to incorporate alternative reference rates when amending these facilities, as applicable.
+To the extent alternate reference rates were not included in existing debt agreements, Liberty, Sirius XM Holdings and Formula 1 have incorporated, and expect to incorporate in the near term, alternative reference rates when amending these facilities, as applicable.